Green-Software-Foundation/carbon-ci/README.md

 ## Licensing
 carbon-measurement is available under the [MIT Licence](./LICENCE).
+It will be donated to the Green Software Foundation if the [Carbon Pipeline Tooling](https://github.com/Green-Software-Foundation/innovation_wg/issues/18) proposal is accepted.

 ## Solutions Referenced